cap-js/docs/guides/using-services.md

 These definitions are usually made available by the service provider.
 As they aren't defined within your application, but imported from outside, they're called *external* service APIs in CAP.
 Service APIs can be provided in different formats.
 Currently, *EDMX* files for OData V2 and V4 are supported.

-### Get a Service API from SAP API Business Hub { #from-api-hub}
+### From SAP Business Accelerator Hub { #from-api-hub}

-The [SAP API Business Hub](https://api.sap.com/) provides many relevant APIs from SAP.
+The [SAP Business Accelerator Hub](https://api.sap.com/) provides many relevant APIs from SAP.
 You can download API specifications in different formats.
 If available, use the EDMX format.
 The EDMX format describes OData interfaces.

 To download the [Business Partner API (A2X) from SAP S/4HANA Cloud](https://api.sap.com/api/API_BUSINESS_PARTNER/overview), go to section **API Resources**, select **API Specification**, and download the **EDMX** file.

 [Get more details in the end-to-end tutorial.](https://developers.sap.com/tutorials/btp-app-ext-service-add-consumption.html#07f89fdd-82b2-4987-aa86-070f1d836156){.learn-more}

-### Get a Service API for a Remote CAP Service { #from-cap-service}
+### For a Remote CAP Service { #from-cap-service}

 We recommend using EDMX as exchange format.
 Export a service API to EDMX: